nrakochy/nrakochy.github.io/about.md

 > new technologies can do and are incapable of imagining what they will undo.

 Technology gives, and it takes away.
 It is not an either-or proposition, and it is not neutral.
+I am pro-technology, but with both eyes open.

 I am a Christian.
 For my reflections on the good news about Jesus, see my blog [Strangers and Exiles](http://strangersandexiles.com).